Texas A&M University Student Who Visited China Being Tested For Suspected Coronavirus Infection

-A student at Texas A&M University who recently traveled to Wuhan, China, is being investigated for the Wuhan coronavirus after he contacted health officials with mild respiratory symptoms, Fox 4 reports.
+A student at Texas A&M University who recently traveled to Wuhan, China, is being investigated for a possible coronavirus infection after he contacted health officials with mild respiratory symptoms, Fox 4 reports.

-The student, who is believed to be in his 20s or 30s, contacted ER in Brazos County, Texas, Wednesday night after he suspected he had contracted the virus while in Wuhan.
-Workers at the Emergency Room responded quickly and started treating the individual and took measures to ensure that the suspected case of the illness doesn’t spread.
-As of filing this report, the student is resting at his home but has been kept in isolation from others.
+The student, who is believed to be in his 20s or 30s, contacted emergency services in Brazos County, Texas, Wednesday night after he suspected he had contracted the virus while in Wuhan.
+ER workers responded quickly and started treating the individual and took measures to ensure that the suspected case of the illness doesn’t spread.

+At the time of writing, he is resting at his home but has been kept in isolation from others.
 There is no clarity whether the said individual lives on campus or if he was in close contact with other students and university personnel.

 Meanwhile, Brazos County Health Authority Dr. Eric Wilke has confirmed that the condition of the student remains stable and that his symptoms are not severe in nature.
 He further added that all steps were taken to ensure to contain the spread of the suspected coronavirus.